c-blake/procs/README.md

 a file and look at a nicely embellished report later.
 It allows user-defined sense of "idle".
-You can use traits besides CPU activity like RAM/IO activity, and even things independent of having been scheduled such as signal masks, nice value, etc.  It does not print system-wide statistics every iteration, although may grow an option for that.
+You can use traits besides CPU activity like RAM/IO activity, and even things independent of having been scheduled such as signal masks, nice value, etc.  It does not print system-wide statistics every iteration - that is what `procs scrollsy` is for.  `top` always felt "over bundled" to me.

 If you create hard-links or sym-links from the `procs` executable to any of { "pd", "pf", "pk", or "pw" }, then the multi-command can be bypassed and